>>

 Buford - New Castle Road summit(u)

-This summit is the most aerobic way for a cyclist to cross the White River Plateau, a densely forested, unpopulated, high plateau between the Colorado River and White River.
-The Buford - New Castle Road does not follow the edge of the plateau, and as such, has only a few vantage points on the scenery below.
-The main hint that you just climbed 300 feet more than from Aspen to Independence Pass are the legs.
+This Forest Road summit is the most aerobic way for a cyclist to cross the White River Plateau, a densely forested, unpopulated, high plateau between the Colorado River and White River.
 The point of highest altitude may also be reached by a variety of smaller tracks.
-The profile shows the traversal of the main road in its entirety.
-Unlike earlier years, the entire distance is fairly smooth, hard dirt (Oct/05).
+The last time I rode this, the entire distance was a fairly smooth, hard dirt surface without washboard (Oct/05).
+But these things change.

 01.(5560ft,mile00) START-END SOUTH: New Castle, turn up Grass Valley road, heading north on the west end of town.